 The Company recognises a liability to pay a dividend when the distribution is authorised and the distribution is no longer at the discretion of the Company.
 Based on the corporate laws of Nigeria, a distribution is authorised when it is approved by the shareholders.
 A corresponding amount is recognised directly in equity.
 However, where interim dividend is declared by the Board, it is recognised in the liability pending the approval of the shareholders.
-Dividends for the year that are approved after the statement of financial position date are disclosed as an event after the statement of financial position date where applicable.
+Dividends for the year that are approved after the statement of financial position date where applicable.